clappia-dev/clappia-tools/docs/submission_client.md

 -  `app_id` (str): Application ID in uppercase letters and numbers format (e.g., MFX093412).
 -  `submission_id` (str): Unique identifier of the submission to update (e.g., HGO51464561).
--  `requesting_user_email_address` (str): Email address of the user making the status change.
-Must be a valid email format.
 -  `status_name` (str): Name of the new status to apply to the submission.
 -  `comments` (str): Optional comments to include with the status change.